FAQ

 I think my points are wrong — what should I do?+

-Will BallDuty WC '26 work everywhere?+
+Will BallDuty Football '26 work everywhere?+

 Yes.
 The app works globally.
 All match times are shown in your local timezone.